{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Case Study: EP240617 a

 The WXT data were reduced using the standard procedures in the WXT Data Analysis Software ({\tt WXTDAS}, v2.10; Liu et al., in preparation) using the latest calibration database \citep[CALDB;][]{Cheng2025}, and the pipeline was employed to generate images, light curves, and spectra.
 The upper panel of Figure~\ref{fig:WXT_GBM_LC} (A) shows the background-subtracted light curve of WXT in the 0.5–4 keV energy band.
 We analyzed this light curve using the Bayesian blocks algorithm \citep{scargle2013studies} and found that the signal began approximately 33 s before the trigger time (2024-06-17T12:19:13) as reported in \citet{GCN36691}.
 The light curve clearly exhibits two distinct phases: a “smooth” emission phase from $T_0 - 33$ s to $T_0 + 217$ s (a) and a “main burst” phase from $T_0 + 217$ s to $T_0 + 289$ s (b), coinciding with the gamma-ray activity.

 For the continuous TTE data from the Fermi-GBM {nb} detector, the background-subtracted light curve in the 8–900 keV energy range is shown in the lower panel of Figure~\ref{fig:WXT_GBM_LC} (A).
 We also analyzed this light curve using the Bayesian blocks algorithm and identified two distinct signals.
-Additionally, by calculating the cumulative photon counts \citep{koshut1996systematic}, we determined a $T_{90}$ duration of is 75 $\pm$ 6 s, spanning from $T_0 + 232$ s to $T_0 + 308$ s.
+Additionally, by calculating the cumulative photon counts \citep{koshut1996systematic}, we determined a $T_{90}$ duration of is 120 $\pm$ 4 s, spanning from $T_0 + 227$ s to $T_0 + 347$ s.
 We used {\tt RapidGBM} to extract spectra for two time intervals for spectral analysis: one corresponding to the time interval of the WXT (b) phase, and the other covering the $T_{90}$ interval.

 As shown in panel (B) of Figure~\ref{fig:WXT_GBM_LC}, in addition to fitting the background by selecting intervals before and after the burst, we also considered using the orbit-averaged background, a method commonly used in background testing and source detection.
 This approach uses detection rates from adjacent days, when the satellite is at the same geographical coordinates, to estimate the background at the time of interest~\citep{2011arXiv1111.3779F,2012SPIE.8443E..3BF}.
 Compared with polynomial background subtraction, the orbital subtraction technique is more suitable for analyzing long-lived emission and is more effective at identifying weak emission signals~\citep{2014ApJ...789...20A,2015MNRAS.452..824K,2023ApJ...952L..42L}.
-The Fermi satellite was at the same coordinates every $\sim 15$ orbits (corresponding to $\sim 24$ h), and the spacecraft rocking angle was the same every two orbits.
+The Fermi satellite was at the same coordinates every $\sim 15$ orbits (corresponding to $\sim 24$ hr), and the spacecraft rocking angle was the same every two orbits.
 Thus, we use the average of data from $\pm30$ orbits to estimate the background of EP240617a, as shown by the blue line in panel (B) of Figure~\ref{fig:WXT_GBM_LC}.
-It is evident that around 80 seconds after $T_0$, a weak signal appears in the GBM data (indicated by the black arrow), with a signal strength slightly exceeding 3$\sigma$ above the background, consistent with the flux variations observed by WXT at the same time.
+It is evident that around 80 seconds after $T_0$, a weak signal appears in the GBM data (indicated by the black arrow), with a signal strength close to the count rate corresponding to SNR = 2, consistent with the flux variations observed by WXT at the same time.